Programme of work

 Maintaining code - programme of work

-In 2022 MBIE consulted on changes to support Aotearoa, New Zealand to deliver safe, healthy and durable buildings as part of the Building Code update programme.
+In 2022 MBIE consulted on changes to support Aotearoa New Zealand to deliver safe, healthy and durable buildings as part of the Building Code update.

-This year's proposed changes aim to ensure new buildings better protect the safety and wellbeing of New Zealanders, and focus on plumbing and drainage, protection from fire and structural stability of hollow-core floors.
+In November 2023 changes were made to the Building Code to ensure new buildings better protect the safety and wellbeing of New Zealanders.
+Updates were made on plumbing and drainage, protection from fire and structural stability of hollow-core floors.

 Plumbing and drainage

-The proposed changes for plumbing and drainage included limiting the allowable lead content in certain plumbing products, reducing the risk of hot water scalding injuries, and protecting potable water supplies.
-They aim to give New Zealanders greater confidence that water from a tap is healthy and safe.
+The changes made for plumbing and drainage included limiting the allowable lead content in certain plumbing products, reducing the risk of hot water scalding injuries and protecting potable water supplies.
+New Zealanders can now have greater confidence that water from a tap is healthy and safe to drink.

 Hollow-core floors